artifacthealth/tsreflect/README.md

 <a name=getValue />
 #### getValue(obj)
-Gets the value of the property, variable, or accessor represented by the symbol on the given object.
+Gets the value of the symbol on the given object.
+The symbol must be a property, variable, or accessor.

 __Parameters__
 * obj `any`  - The object to get the value for.